 Coconut Sugar Scrub

 How Should I Store This Coconut Sugar Body Scrub?

 I love storing this sugar scrub in a sealable glass container like a mason jar.
-Any container with a lid should work well though!
+Any container with a lid should work well, though!

 This coconut sugar scrub stays good for up to a month, but I find that I usually run out of a batch after about 3 weeks.
-I like to exfoliate with it 3-4 times a week, and use heaping tablespoon each time that I do.
+I like to exfoliate with it 3-4 times a week, and use a heaping tablespoon each time that I do.

 Let Me Know What You Think!

-If you try this coconut sugar scrub, I’d love to hear what think of it!
+If you try this coconut sugar scrub, I’d love to hear what you think of it!
 Please leave a rating and let me know your thoughts by sharing a comment.

+Coconut Sugar Scrub